Guiding Principles

 Translating Evaluation Reports

 In general, we do not translate Evaluation Reports.
 As with the IEP meeting, if a parent does not speak English as their primary language, there should be an interpreter at the Eligibility meeting.
 The interpreter will help the parent understand the evaluation report and allow the parent to ask questions of the team and provide input for the eligibility decision.
 If the parent still has questions about the details of the evaluation report after the Eligibility meeting, it would be best to schedule a time for the school psych and/or case manager to meet with the parent again with an interpreter present.
 In addition, we have a bilingual school psych who can help with these conversations.
-Contact student services secretaries (Ruth or Maria) to help set this up.
+Contact student services secretaries to help set this up.

 Translating Progress Notes